yegor256/bibcop-action/README.md

 ## How to Contribute

-In order to test this action, install [GNU make] just run:
+In order to test this action, install [GNU make] and just run:

 ```bash
 make